DevBuike/wireframing/README.md

 Example: During a sprint planning session, reviewing a wireframe of a new settings panel helps clarify what the API should return and what UI states need to be accounted for (e.g., toggle switches, modals, etc.).

- 4. Saves Time and Resources
+ 4. Saves Time and Resources:
 Catching issues in the wireframing stage is much cheaper than after code has been written.

 Prevents unnecessary rework.